Mass measurements of As, Se and Br nuclei and their implication on the proton-neutron interaction strength towards the N=Z line: Experimental Setup

 \section{Experimental Setup}

 The nuclei presented in this work were produced and spatially separated at relativistic energies via projectile fragmentation at the Fragment Separator (FRS) at GSI \cite{Geissel1992b}, and delivered to the FRS Ion Catcher \cite{Plass2013} where the ions were slowed down and thermalized in a gas-filled Cryogenic Stopping Cell (CSC) \cite{Ranjan2011,Purushothaman2013,Ranjan2015}.
-Subsequently, the ions were extracted and transported via a Radio Frequency Quadrupole (RFQ) beam-line \cite{Greiner2019, Haettner2018} to a MR-TOF-MS \cite{Plass2008,Dickel2015b}, to perform mass measurements and ion counting \cite{Ayet2019} with mass resolving powers at full width at half maximum (FWHM) of almost 1,000,000.
+Subsequently, the ions were extracted and transported via a Radio Frequency Quadrupole (RFQ) beam-line \cite{Greiner2019, Haettner2018} to an MR-TOF-MS \cite{Plass2008,Dickel2015b}, to perform mass measurements and ion counting \cite{Ayet2019} with mass resolving powers at full width at half maximum (FWHM) of almost 1,000,000.
+We previously reached a resolving power above 1,000,000 for stable $^{133}$Cs ions with our MR-TOF-MS \cite{will2019,Beck2020}, and this is the first time we approach this value with unstable ions.

 The production mechanism was fragmentation of a $^{124}$Xe primary beam impinging on a Be target of 4009 mg/cm$^2$ thickness at 982 MeV/u, with intensities up to 3$\times10^9$ ions per spill and a typical spill length of 2.5 seconds.
 The FRS was set up in achromatic mode from the target to the mid focal plane by using a wedge shaped aluminum degrader (141 mrad, 4005 mg/cm$^2$) at the focal plane F1.
 At the mid focal plane a secondary reaction target was installed.
 From the mid to the final focus the FRS was set to a dispersive mode.
 A new degrader system, including a variable angle degrader, was used at the final focal plane to range-bunch the ions.
 The measured range distribution after range bunching was about 50 mg/cm$^2$ \cite{Groef2020}.
-All isotopes in this work were measured with the same FRS setting, and only the degrader thickness in the final focal plane was changed.
+All nuclides in this work were measured with the same FRS setting, and only the degrader thickness in the final focal plane was changed.
 In addition to their accurate mass measurement in the MR-TOF-MS, the ions were also identified by the FRS particle ID system.

 This enabled the parallel operation of two independent experiments with the same secondary beam - proton decaying nuclei were investigated with the EXPERT setup (see, e.g., \cite{Mukha2018}) installed after the secondary reaction target at the mid focal plane, and the longer-living nuclei that are described in this work were studied at the FRS Ion Catcher at the final focus of the FRS.